 By nature, more health issues are taken into consideration during multiple pregnancies, since they’re at an increased risk for certain complications.
 Monochorionic twins (those that share a placenta) in particular need a little extra attention.

-But don’t let that stress you out.
+But don’t let that stress you out, says Karen Moise, RN.
 Knowing the right questions to ask will help you take preventative measures to successfully detect—and correct—potential complications.
-After you find out what type of twins you’re having, here are five more questions you should ask your doc:
+Here are the top five questions you should ask your doc:

-2. Does each baby have its own placenta and amniotic sac?
+Does each baby have its own placenta and amniotic sac?

 Babies who share a placenta and amniotic sac need to be watched closely to ensure they remain healthy in their shared space.

-3. Are my babies the same size?
+Are my babies the same size?

 Your babies should grow at about the same rate.
 If one’s smaller than the other, this may be a sign of distress.

-5. What is my cervical length?
+What is my cervical length?